ctsrc/cardgame/README.md

 # klondike

-Klondike solitaire card game server and client.
+Klondike solitaire card game server and offline-capable, touch-friendly client.

 You can check out the current state of the client at https://www.nordstroem.no/en-US/games/klondike/